error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/commands.md

 ---

+**Conclusion:**
-Conclusion: With the above ΔM settings, the segmented-spacetime model achieves ~100× lower median |Δz| than SR and ~1,700× lower than GR/GR×SR on this dataset, with improvements that are consistent across nearly all objects and statistically decisive.
+With the above ΔM settings, the segmented-spacetime model achieves ~100× lower median |Δz| than SR and ~1,700× lower than GR/GR×SR on this dataset, with improvements that are consistent across nearly all objects and statistically decisive.

+---

 ### Outlier — PSR J1745–2900 (magnetar near Sgr A\*)